 - Tailor content for multiple devices

-In such circumstances, you cannot allow yourself to focus on one distribution channel exclusively.
-Even if the majority of prospects use smartphones, you must try to expand awareness and reach out to other consumers, too.
-Luckily enough, Facebook makes this process a lot simpler by giving you the chance to tailor content for different placements.
+In such circumstances, you cannot focus exclusively on one distribution channel.
+Even if most prospects use smartphones, you must try to expand awareness and reach out to other consumers.
+Luckily enough, Facebook makes this process much simpler by allowing you to tailor content for different placements.
 How can you do this?

-Scaling your Facebook advertising is always a delicate process that requires careful planning and analysis.
+Scaling your Facebook advertising is a delicate process that requires careful planning and analysis.
 Most marketers are afraid of overinvesting, but they need to understand the potential in this field and see it as a valuable business opportunity.